 The best part?
 You can train it.
 Just like going to the gym makes your muscles stronger, certain breathing techniques make your vagus nerve stronger.
 And you feel the difference almost immediately.

-Researchers at Stanford, led by Dr. Andrew Huberman, tested several breathing techniques against meditation to see which one calmed people down the fastest.
-The clear winner was something called "cyclic sighing," basically a double inhale followed by a long exhale.
+Researchers at Stanford, led by Dr. David Spiegel and Dr. Andrew Huberman, ran a randomized controlled trial (published in Cell Reports Medicine in 2023, PMID 36630953, trial registration NCT05304000) that tested three daily breathing techniques against mindfulness meditation over one month to see which calmed people down the fastest.
+The clear winner was something called "cyclic sighing" -- also known as the "physiological sigh" -- a double inhale followed by a long exhale.

 Here is why it works: when you exhale slowly, it sends a signal to your heart to slow down.
 The double inhale at the beginning opens up tiny air sacs in your lungs that have collapsed (this happens naturally, especially when you are stressed).
 So you get more oxygen in, and then the long exhale tells your nervous system to stand down.